 Do you route share orders directly to the exchanges?

 Yes.
 We instruct our broker to execute all orders on an applicable exchange, for example, the New York Stock Exchange.
-We do not receive ‘payment for order flow’ or route orders to dark pools.
+We do not receive ‘payment for order flow’.

-Can you tell me if a particular broker is currently transferring shares to direct ownership through Computershare?
+Can you tell me if a particular broker is currently transferring shares to registered ownership through Computershare?

-My broker is reporting a problem with the transfer of my shares to direct ownership
+My broker is reporting a problem with the transfer of my shares to direct ownership.
+What’s happening?

 Why doesn’t Computershare work with certain brokers/Why can’t my non-US broker get my shares registered?